zbrckovic/entailjs/README.md

     `p -> q` is also ok.

   - Spaces are required between tokens where their omission would result in ambiguity (where two conjoined tokens can no longer be recognized as separate).
-Wherever whispace is used it's not significant whether the actual whitespace character is space, tab or a newline.
+Wherever whitespace is used it's not significant whether the actual whitespace character is space, tab or a newline.
 Multiple whitespace characters in a row are also allowed and can be used freely to format an expression in a more readable way.